Unnormalized form: Relational form

 This definition does not preclude columns having sets or relations as values, e.g. nested tables.
 This is the major difference to first normal form.

-NoSQL databases like document databases typically does not conform to the relational view.
+NoSQL databases like document databases typically do not conform to the relational view.
 For example, an JSON or XML database might support duplicate records and intrinsic ordering.
 Such database can be described as non-relational.
-But there are also database models which support the relational view, but does not embrace first normal form.
+But there are also database models which support the relational view, but do not embrace first normal form.
 Such models are called non-first normal form relations (abbreviated NFR, N1NF or NF^{2}).